epfl-ada/ada-2023-project-thedogues1815/README.md

 - Furthermore, the rise in attention towards COVID-related fake news is even more substantial with an  R-squared = 0.470, P-value = 0.00, and coefficient = 0.9986.
 This indicates that there is around a 100% increase in attention towards COVID-19 conspiracy articles.

   This allows us to prove that we can extract articles directly related to COVID-19 misinformation subjects and that they are identifiable through Wikipedia page views.
 We can also cluster them based on more general topics thanks to the titles and subtitles, which allows us to do further analysis.
 #### **Part II**: Wikipedia as a vigilante against misinformation
 - *Datasets used:* Covid_misinformation & News_dataset_cl
 - *Goal:* Study the overlap between COVID misinformation in Wikipedia and web-published fake news.
 Then we try to identify the relationship between media attention towards COVID-related fake news and Wikipedia article attention.
 With this, we can build a timeline of user interest towards various topics and see how restrictions in mobility affect the types of misinformation that are circulated.

 *Method:*
 - *Action 1.1:*
-    - We group articles and their views along the selected main categories defined in the Wikipedia COVID-19 misinformation categories.
-They are:
+    - We group articles and their views along the selected main categories defined in the Wikipedia [COVID-19 misinformation](https://en.wikipedia.org/wiki/COVID-19_misinformation#Vaccines) categories (based on the article's main headings).
+Our Fake News Topics are:
         - Virus origin
         - Incidence and mortality
         - Disease spread
         - Prevention
         - Vaccines
         - Treatment
-        - From there, we transform the subcategories related to the main categories into a bag of words (bow) to classify the web news dataset.
-With this, we have a dictionary of words for each main heading.
+    - From there, we use the subtitles and sub-subtitles of each main category from the wikipedia article to build a bag of words (bow) to classify the web news dataset.
+With this, we have a bag of words for each main heading which represents the topics covered.
+(Note: recurrent words which were not representative of each category were removed -> eg. COVID-19, country names...)

 - *Action 1.2:*
+    - We introduce the news_dataset from [MM-COVID: A Multilingual and Multimodal Data Repository for Combating COVID-19 Disinformation](https://arxiv.org/abs/2011.04088).
+As we are currently studying the english version of the [COVID-19 misinformation](https://en.wikipedia.org/wiki/COVID-19_misinformation#Vaccines) article, we focus on the english based language Fake News.
+This dataset gives us access to 2168 individual pieces of media content which have been labelled as Fake.
-    - Using the BoW created in *Action 1.2*, we classify the news articles into 6 categories if the claim (short description of the piece of news) contains the words from the BoW.
-NB that a piece of news can be classified into more categories.
+     - Using the BoW created in *Action 1.2*, we then classify the selected news articles into the 6 categories.
+A piece of news is classified as belonging to a Fake News topic if the claim (short description of the piece of news) contains words from the BoW. (note that a piece of news can be classified into more than one category)
+     - Based on this, we can see that 84% of the topics covered by the Fake news dataset are represented in the topics covered by the wikipedia article.

 - *Action 1.3:*
+    - We plot a weighted average of the viewcount from

+- *Action 1.4:*
     - We then plot the timeline of published news along with the view count of the corresponding Wikipedia articles per main category and try to infer a correlation between them.

 *Analysis:*
-    - Study the intersection and the top 20 present subcategories for each main category.
-With this we can see wether the information in Wikipedia is representative of real fake news.
+    - Following our bow analysis, we mana

 #### **Part III**: COVID fake news around the world